 It is important to have open, honest discussions with your child’s cancer care team.
-They want to answer all of your questions, no matter how minor they might seem.
+Ask any question, no matter how minor it might seem.
 For instance, consider asking these questions:

-- What kind of non-Hodgkin lymphoma does my child have?
+- What type of non-Hodgkin lymphoma does my child have?

-- What is the stage (extent) of the lymphoma, and what does that mean in our case?
+- What is the stage (extent) of the lymphoma, and what does that mean?

 - What tests need to be done before we can decide on treatment?

-- Do we need to see other doctors?
+- Do we need to see any other types of doctors?